The Gobi March (Mongolia) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 The race is set up to allow for generous cut-off times.

 Approximately 20% of competitors will run most of the course, 60% combine running with walking, and 20% willwalk the entire course.

 A competitor that can complete 40 kilometers / 25 miles in 8-10 hours will be able to meet the cut-off times

 The event is set up to allow for generous cut-off times.
 Approximately 20% of competitors will run most of the course, 60% combine running with walking, and 20% willwalk the entire course.
 A competitor that can complete 40 kilometers / 25 miles in 8-10 hours should be able to meet the cut-off times.

 Our competitors are busy people – we don't expect them to train all the time, but a minimum amount of training is expected.
 Some competitors complete the event with minimal training; others want to win and spend many more hours training.
 Each competitor has his or her own goal.
 We simply want people to finish.

-There are a number of resources available to help people prepare and train for the Gobi March; some of these are listed below:
+There are a number of resources available to help people prepare and train for the Gobi March(Mongolia); some of these are listed below:

 The 4 Desert Race Series races are very popular - some sell out more than one year in advance.
 We recommend that prospective competitors complete an online registration as early as possible

 - at least six months before the start of the event.
 Places are confirmed upon receipt of the deposit payment.
 Once the event is full, new applications will be added to the waiting list.